pathak2705/git_basics/readMe.txt

 git push -> pushes the file from local to remote repository

+git fetch -> copies content of remote master branch to local repository

 git pull -> pulls file from remote to local repository
+            (*note it is a combination of 'git fetch + git merge')

 git status -> shows the difference between local and and remote files